A systematic characterisation of canopy density based on turbulent-structure penetration: Results and discussion

 \subsection{Influence of the Reynolds number}

 We have so far argued that the penetration of the overlying turbulence depends on whether the span of canopy `canyons' is sufficient for the interfacial turbulent eddies to fit within.
 This inherently involves not only the canopy dimensions, but also the characteristic dimensions of those eddies.
 Assuming that their dimensions are set by the overlying turbulent dynamics, classical scaling would imply that they scale in inner units if they are sufficiently embedded in the near-wall region, and with the height above a notional wall if they lie farther above and into the log layer.
-The governing parameter would be the zero-plane-displacement height, $y^+_d$, the depth perceived as the origin by the overlying-turbulence eddies, which we have recently reported in detail for a wide range of canopy densities \citep{chen2023examination}.
-For most of the present cases, with low to moderate Reynolds numbers and $y^+_d\lesssim100$, we would expect interfacial eddies to scale in inner units.
+The governing parameter would be the zero-plane-displacement \rgm{depth below the plane of tips, $d^+_0$,} the depth perceived as the origin by the overlying-turbulence eddies, which we have recently reported in detail for a wide range of canopy densities \citep{chen2023examination}.
+For most of the present cases, with low to moderate Reynolds numbers and $d^+_0\lesssim100$, we would expect interfacial eddies to scale in inner units.
 To investigate this, we examine canopies with either the same dimensions in inner units (same $s^+$, $g^+$ and $h^+$) or in outer units (same $s/\delta$, $g/\delta$ and $h/\delta$), for different frontal densities $\lambda_f$ and across different Reynolds numbers $Re_\tau$.

 Figure \ref{fig:den_vr_re} depicts the decay rate of the eddy volume and the penetration depth for both the `inner-similar' and the `outer-similar' canopies from table \ref{tab:canopy_param}.
-As shown in panels $(a$-$c)$ and $(e$-$g)$, when a canopy remains the same in inner units for varying $Re_\tau$, be it dense as in panels $(a,e)$, intermediate as in $(b,f)$, or sparse as in $(c,g)$, it exhibits similar turbulent penetration.
+As shown in panels (\aaa-\ccc) and (\eee-\ggg), when a canopy remains the same in inner units for varying $Re_\tau$, be it dense as in panels (\aaa, \eee), intermediate as in (\bbb, \fff), or sparse as in (\ccc, \ggg), it exhibits similar turbulent penetration.
 This is consistent with the scaling of interfacial eddies in viscous units mentioned above.
 Scaling of the flow in inner units over canopies and rough surfaces has also been reported by \cite{chan2015systematic} and \cite{sharma2020scaling_a, sharma2020turbulent_b} at $Re_\tau$ and $s^+$-$h^+$ values comparable to the present ones.